5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 wrap a few more layers of plastic wrap to ensure no part of the surface is missed

-Step 4: Mix the initial cement batch
+Step 4: Mix the Cement Batch

 Use a spoon to scoop a small cup full of it